joelkoomson2/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *SeaMonsterCrowdfunding.com*

 Submitted by: Joel Koomson

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+SeaMonsterCrowdfunding.com is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **5** hours spent in total